Toronto Geological Discussion Group

 Live Online Broadcast:

 Please register/log-in for this online broadcast using the link above.
-Those who register will also be able to view this presentation at a later date by using this link.
+TGDG members will also be able to view this presentation at a later date by visiting our member's only Talk Recordings page.

 © Copyright 2019 Toronto Geological Discussion Group